 Founded in 1980, IBBY Canada is one of 75 National Sections of the International Board on Books for Young People.
 IBBY was founded in Switzerland in 1953.

-In order to highlight picture books by First Nations, Métis and Inuit authors and illustrators, IBBY Canada is creating a catalogue of 100 recommended Indigenous picture books to be launched in fall 2018.
+In order to highlight picture books by First Nations, Métis and Inuit authors and illustrators, IBBY Canada has created From Sea to Sea to Sea, a catalogue of 100 recommended Indigenous picture books, now available here.

 Readers and Refugees Program